Are you also tired of low-interest payouts of traditional banks on savings accounts? I’m in the same boat.

 It also offers the same benefits and rates as personal GICs.
 However, Oaken Financial offers this GIC only to trusts, registered estates and organizations instead of individuals.

 Interest rates on long-term, short-term and cashable GICs are the same across the non-registered plans.
-The below snapshot gives an overview of the interest rates offered on non-registered GICs.
-(As of March 3, 2020)
+The below summary gives an overview of the interest rates offered on non-registered GICs.
+(As of June 10, 2020)

 Long-term GIC interest rates

 Cashable GIC Interest Rates

 1-year Rate: 1.0%

 Cashable GIC requires you to deposit $1,000 at least.